GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 At this stage of the network, the spatial dimensions $F$ and $T$ have been reduced to 30 and 6, respectively, while the number of channels $C$ has increased to 256.
 The convolutional backbone is followed by a 3-layer #acr("MLP") in charge of regressing the computed features to the final expected values.
 Each fully-connected hidden layer is followed by a #acr("ReLU") and a dropout operation.
-The output neurons are trained to predict the sine and cosine of the #acr("DoA") and, optionally, the distance to the source $D$.
+The output neurons are trained to predict the sine and cosine of the #doa and, optionally, the distance to the source $D$.

 #figure(